vanessadamario/understanding_reasoning/README.md

 python main.py --host-filesystem _**_ --experiment_index _experiment_id_ --run _train_
 An important flag here, in case the experiment did not train for the specified amount of iterations, is
 --load_model (bool), if False, we train from scratch.
 Otherwise, we load the model at last iteration ./results/train_(experiment_id)/model, as we start the training from there.

+## SQOOP experiments
+You can either generate the dataset from the code, or download it from here https://www.dropbox.com/s/2jmvt5q1eb66hat/sqoop-no_crowding-variety_1-repeats_30000.zip?dl=0

+Run the code using the *.sh scripts (first commands are referred to the cluster and the use of singularity image).

+## CLEVR experiments
+Download the data as described here https://github.com/rizar/CLOSURE

+Read and use the _launch_features_extraction.sh

+Run the code using the *.sh scripts (first commands are referred to the cluster and the use of singularity image)